vinceau/slippi-stats/README.md

 - [BTS Smash](https://twitter.com/BTSsmash/) for their post-match stats design

 ## License

 This software is released under the terms of [MIT license](LICENSE).

-Linking back to [this Github repo](https://github.com/vinceau/slippi-stats) is much appreciated.